Florida Dental Assistant Requirements

 Formal training is required for dental assistants and dental hygienists to perform certain remediable tasks, such as taking dental radiographs.
 This training must include successful completion of either:

-• An Expanded Functions Dental Assistant (EFDA) Course that includes Dental Radiology Certification, or
+• An Expanded Functions Dental Assistant (EFDA) course that includes Dental Radiology Certification,

 • A standalone Dental Radiology Certification Course or program that meets one of the following criteria: